 Flint Hill understands that adolescents long to be accepted while simultaneously wanting to be their own person.
 We pay special attention to these crucial years of exploration and self-discovery, offering broad and deep learning opportunities that both challenge and support students.
 We believe there is no limit to students’ academic capacity—helping them uncover their passions and prepare them for a successful transition to high school and beyond.
-In the fall of 2020, Flint Hill will unveil its new Peterson Middle School building, innovating the best middle school facility in Northern Virginia.
+In the fall of 2020, Flint Hill opened its new Peterson Middle School building, innovating the best middle school facility in Northern Virginia.

 Search our Curriculum

 This course builds upon the fundamental concepts of variables, expressions, equations and graphs studied in first-year algebra.
 The properties and applications of numbers, graphs, expressions, equations, inequalities, and functions are stressed.
 In addition, students are introduced to the concepts and applications of triangular and circular trigonometry.
 Applications of mathematics to real-world problems, effective reasoning skills, and problem-solving strategies are emphasized.
 The following skills and abilities are given high priority: to make connections between the mathematical concepts studied and other subject areas; to use mathematical language when modeling situations; to effectively and efficiently use a graphing calculator and other applicable technology; and to analyze and avoid common errors.